We will give you the feature summary of the KDE Plasma 5.25 desktop environment.

 Moreover, the spell checker module in KRunner now detects the search language and gives you results.

-When you run into an error, the KInfocenter now gives you more information about the error.
+In addition, when you run into an error, the KInfocenter now gives you more information about the error.
 The new design gives you what is the error, why it happened, whether you can fix it by yourself and how to report it to the devs.
 This is a nifty change that has a more significant impact.
-Here’s a side by side view of the change.
+Here’s a side-by-side view of the change.

 Along with the above changes, this release improves several gestures for touch devices and a massive list of performance and bug fixes (counting 150+), which will enhance the KDE Plasma 5.25 experience for all of its users.